xkisxk/tp/docs/UserGuide.md

 Expected outcome:

+### Entering a deck: `enter`

-### Testing flashcards within a deck: test
+### Testing flashcards within a deck: `test`
 Format: `test`

 Enter test mode.
-The program will ask the user to input the index for the deck that is to be tested.
+The program will ask you to input the index for the deck that is to be tested.
 The word to be tested will be displayed in the console.
 Typing the exact character-for-character definition for the word will result in a correct answer.
 Otherwise, the response will be marked as incorrect.
 Regardless of whether the answer is correct